KaushikDuddala/MindWell/README.md

 ## 🎯 Overview

-MindWell is a modern, full-stack mental health platform designed to be a trusted hub for individuals seeking mental health resources, professional counseling, and peer support.
+Voices4Minds is a modern, full-stack mental health platform designed to be a trusted hub for individuals seeking mental health resources, professional counseling, and peer support.
 The platform combines educational content, professional services, and community engagement to create a holistic approach to mental health awareness and support.

 ### Core Mission
 - **Destigmatize** mental health issues through education and community